De Bokkedoorns

 De Bokkedoorns is a restaurant located in Overveen in the Netherlands.
-It is a fine dining restaurant that was awarded one Michelin stars in the period 1978–1990.
-It is awarded two stars since 1991, up to present.
+It is a fine dining restaurant that held one Michelin star between 1978 and 1990.
+Since 1991, it has maintained two Michelin stars.

-In 2013, GaultMillau awarded them 17.0 points (out of 20).
+In 2013, GaultMillau awarded the restaurant 17.0 points (out of 20).

-Head chef is Menno Post.
+The head chef is Menno Post.
 He took over the kitchen on 1 January 2013.

-In 1991, his predecessor Lucas Rive, head chef since 1990, became the youngest (29 years old) head chef in The Netherlands ever to be awarded two Michelin stars.
+In 1991, his predecessor Lucas Rive, head chef since 1990, became the youngest (29 years old) head chef in the Netherlands ever to be awarded two Michelin stars.
 In 1983, Koos Zijlstra was head chef.

-De Bokkedoorns is member of Alliance Gastronomique Néerlandaise.
+De Bokkedoorns is a member of Alliance Gastronomique Néerlandaise.